 How much has been gained by the full discharge of the debt we owed to God in respect of the sins we have committed?
-Acts 13:39 gives the answer.
-"We have been justified freely from all things from which we could not have been justified by the Law of Moses."
+Acts chapter 13 verse 39 gives the answer: "by him all that believe are justified from all things, from which ye could not be justified by the Law of Moses."
 The Law of Moses held out blessing on the basis of what the Law-keeper deserved.
 Far be the thought!

-Being sinners by nature and by practice, the utmost we could ever deserve in respect of our own performance would be condemnation at the hand of a Holy God.
+Being sinners by nature and by practice, the utmost we could ever deserve in respect of our own performance would be condemnation at the hand of a holy God (chapter 3 verses 19 - 20).

 But, what we could never deserve on our own account, God has credited us with.
 Not because we deserve it, or ever could!
 No!
 No!
-Solely on account of the value to Him of the Person and work of His beloved Son, our Lord and Saviour Jesus Christ.
-What a vast panorama of blessing is held out - "all things" - but God in His goodness has made it available because of what Christ has done.
+Solely on account of the value to Him of the Person and work of His beloved Son, our Lord and Saviour Jesus Christ!
+What a vast panorama of blessing is held out - all things - but God in His goodness has made it available because of what Christ has done.
+He is a propitiation (Romans 3 verse 25).

-Let us pause at this stage.
-There are two things I want to draw to your attention.
+Let us pause at this stage, and consider further points.
 First of all, what we have considered so far hasn't depended in any way on you or me as individuals.
-Nor has it depended on any particular Christian, or group of Christians, or the vast aggregate of all those who have believed the gospel of their salvation since the Day of Pentecost.
+Nor has it depended on any particular

+Christian, or group of Christians, or the vast aggregate of all those who have believed the gospel of their salvation since the Day of Pentecost recorded in Acts chapter 2.
 It is all of God.
-It is what we call the sovereign side of the truth of justification; God's side.
-They are matters connected with our salvation and blessing that we could have no part in.
+It is what we call the sovereign side of the truth of justification; God's side!
+These are matters connected with our salvation and blessing that we could have no part in.
 We must never forget that.